IamKuro/Nuclei-AI-Automation/README.md

 - Automatically installs **Nuclei AI**, **Subfinder**, and **Httpx**.
 - Simplifies domain scanning with minimal input.
 - Integrates multiple scanning tools for a comprehensive security assessment.
+- Easily customize scanning prompts to fit your needs.

 ## Installation
 Ensure you have **Go** installed on your system before proceeding.